scivision/xkblas/README.md

-# XKBlas v0.5
+# XKBlas v0.6 beta RC

 XKBlas is a drop in replacement of blas library for multi-GPUs servers similar to CUBLASXt but with higher performances especially when matrix dimensions becomes smaller.

 XKBlas was only developped and tested on Linux plateform with CUDA >= 8.0 on machine with up to 8 GPUs (DGX-1).

-It was ported on AMD GPU with HIP/ROCM enviroment = 4.5, 5.X.
-Note:
+It was ported on AMD GPU with HIP/ROCM enviroment = 4.5, 5.X., 6.X Note:
  * ROCM version 4.5.0 has a [buggy TRSM.](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/CHANGELOG.md?plain=1)

- * XKBlas was successfully port on top of MI50, MI100 GPU and MI250x GPU.
+XKBlas was successfully port on top of :
+* P100, V100, A100, H100 and GraceHopper.
+Other NVIDIA GPUs where not tested.
+* MI50, MI100 GPU and MI250x GPU, MI300A.
 Other AMD GPUs were not tested.

 XKBlas is built from 2 components:
 *  the multi-GPU module of the XKaapi[1,2] runtime that has low overhead in task management.
-*  tile algorithms come from PLASMA [3] or CHAMELEON [4] libraries.
+*  tile algorithms come from PLASMA [6] or CHAMELEON [7] libraries.

 This current version of XKBlas only contains BLAS level 3 algorithms, including XGEMMT:
 - XGEMM